 If you choose to torrent without a VPN or proxy, then all of your IP addresses are going to be identical, be it your browser IP, Torrent IP or your original IP.
 Not to mention completely public for anyone to see.

-Scenario #2: Mask you original IP with a VPN
+Scenario #2: Mask your original IP with a VPN

-When you use a premium VPN service, you original IP address is masked and swapped with the IP address of your VPN provider.
-Therefore, you should expect your browser and torrent IP to be similar to each other, however completely different from your original IP address.
+When you use a premium VPN service, your original IP address is masked and swapped with the IP address of your VPN provider.
+Therefore, you should expect your browser and torrent IP to be similar to each other, but completely different from your original IP address.

 Scenario #3: Use Proxy to mask your torrenting IP